Hospital visitor restrictions in effect!

 Door Hours: Please note that some hospital entrances have been closed or have limited hours.

-Masks are required for all public indoor spaces in Oregon.
+Masks continue to be required for health care organizations and hospitals according to the CDC’s May 13, 2021, updated guidance for vaccinated individuals.
 If you arrive at a CMH facility without a mask or cloth face covering, you will be given a mask.

 Patients and visitors over the age of five (5) are required to mask unless they have a medical condition or disability that prevents them from wearing a mask.
 Patients two to five (2-5) years old are strongly recommended, but not required, to wear a mask.
 Children under two (2) years old are excluded from masking requirements.